DarrylJF/gatsby-starter-netlify-cms/src/pages/index.md

     email: saskia@blackthornbeauty.co.uk
 templateKey: index-page
 facialTreatments:
-  title: facial treatments
+  facialTitle: facial treatments
-  type:
+  facialTypes:
-    - subtitle: electric machines
+    - facialType: electric machines
-      paragraph: Electrical machines are known to help in reducing fine lines and wrinkles as well as improving skins texture and appearance.
+      facialDescription: Electrical machines are known to help in reducing fine lines and wrinkles as well as improving skins texture and appearance.
 Gentle electrical currents can help to tighten muscles, increase collagen production and promote new skin cell growth.
 Opatra optimises technologies such as galvanic, ultrasonic and photon therapy to treat such concerns.
-    - subtitle: tropic products
+    - facialType: tropic products
-      paragraph: Tropic is a multi award winning, vegan and cruelty free brand which specialises in natural products which help to freshen, brighten and improve the skin’s texture and appearance.
+      facialDescription: Tropic is a multi award winning, vegan and cruelty free brand which specialises in natural products which help to freshen, brighten and improve the skin’s texture and appearance.
 Tropic is at the forefront of the green beauty movement, using ingredients that promote the overall